-We use a progressive discipline approach when inappropriate behaviour occurs.
-This means we consider a range of options to determine the most appropriate response to each situation to help students learn from their choices.
+We use a bias-aware progressive discipline approach when inappropriate behaviour occurs.
+This means we consider a range of options to determine the most appropriate responses to each situation to help students learn from their choices.
 In some cases, suspension or expulsion may be necessary.
 The Ontario Education Act and our Board's Caring and Safe Schools Policy outline the situations in which suspension and expulsion must be considered.
-When inappropriate behaviour occurs, information will be shared with the victim and families of the victim to the extent that legislation allows.
+When inappropriate behaviour occurs, information will be shared with the victim(s) and their families to the extent that legislation allows.

-Report It
+Report IT

-YRDSB's online Report It button lets you share information about inappropriate behaviour or incidents of hate or discrimination.
+YRDSB's online Report IT button lets you share information about inappropriate behaviour or incidents of hate or discrimination.
 It is available on the Board and school website.